Home

 Summary

-Goats Beard, garden shade flowerGoats Beard has a flower quite similar to the astilbe but is more bush like in appearance.
+Goats Beard has a flower quite similar to the Astilbe but is more bush like in appearance.
 It grows to approximately 5 feet in height and spreads to 4 feet diameter.

-It's white astilbe like flower will provide blooms from early Summer through the middle of Summer.
+Its white Astilbe like flower will provide blooms from early Summer through the middle of Summer.

-These plants grow naturally in woodland settings and in humus rich, moist soils.
+These plants grow naturally in woodland settings and in humus rich and moist soils.
+They also do well in dryer conditions with the aid of a mulch to retain moisture.

 Propagate by sowing seed.
-This shade flower does dot want to be disturbed, no transplanting or dividing, just let it be.
-If one is not enough, either sow seed or by another one, don't kill your existing plants by trying to move them.
+This shade flower does not want to be disturbed, no transplanting or dividing, just let it be.
+If one is not enough, either sow seed or by another one, don’t kill your existing plants by trying to move them.

 After the Goats Beard flowers fade you'll enjoy the beautiful green foliage while the seed set and turn brown/beige.
 Quite attractive!